 Getting on the tram was quick, easy and didn’t require a ramp, unlike many trains.
 The entrance to the tram was flat and smooth.
 As soon as you enter the tram you’ll find the wheelchair space directly on the left or right with plenty of space for turning and manoeuvring.
 Even larger wheelchairs and scooters would find there is enough space for this.

 Unlike buses, wheelchair users aren’t required to travel rear-facing.
-I noticed on both journeys, going and coming back, I was sat facing forward.
+I noticed on both journeys, going and coming back, I was sitting facing forward.

 There are buttons next to the wheelchair spaces that allow you to open the doors when you reach your stop or to speak to the driver through an intercom if you need help.